kgautam01/kgautam01/README.md

 </p>

 ### About
-<p align="justify"> <samp>Kuldeep is currently working as an R&D Engineer @At AIRA Matrix, where he and his team leverage computer vision and deep learning to tackle challenges in digital histopathology.
-He is primarily focused on overcoming image segmentation and domain generalization challenges.
-My research has led to developing algorithms that demonstrate robust performance in lab stain segmentation, an achievement that underscores my commitment to innovation in AI for healthcare.
-Having completed his M. Tech (by research) at IIT Hyderabad, he was involved in blending compilers with machine learning to enhance code comprehension, a testament to my interdisciplinary approach.
-With a solid foundation in Python and machine learning, I'm eager to explore more in computer vision or NLP, aiming to contribute to breakthroughs in this captivating research domain.</samp></p>
+<p align="justify"> <samp>Kuldeep is a deep learning researcher at AIRA Matrix, applying computer vision to advance digital histopathology.
+His work focuses on image segmentation and domain generalization challenges, leading to robust algorithms for detecting anomalies and artifacts in the whole slide images.
+During his master's (by research) at IIT Hyderabad, he also explored the intersection of compilers and deep learning to enhance code comprehension and binary similarity, reflecting a strong interdisciplinary approach.
+With a solid foundation in Python and machine learning, he is now keen to explore more in the domains of computer vision and NLP.</samp></p>

 ### Skills